Tag: Setting Boundaries

 Gerald felt torn.

-She was looking intently at him for an answer.
+She looked intently at him for an answer.

 He didn’t know what to say.

-Part of him knew if he spoke plainly, all hell would break loose from Susan.
+Part of him knew if he spoke plainly, all hell would break loose from her.

 The other part of him knew his tactics of tiptoeing around questions had been getting under her skin lately.